well-typed/memory-usage-zurihac-2021/README.md

 For some info tables the "Loc" field will not be a location in the same module as the "Module" field.
-This is due to inlining, the "Module" field reports information about where the info table originally ended up being created, which may not be in the module the source code was written because the definition may have been inlined across modules.
+This is due to inlining, the "Module" field reports information about where the info table was created, which may not be in the module the source code was written because the definition may have been inlined across modules.